 - ¼ teaspoon ground cinnamon or pure vanilla

-- Crunchy granola, homemade or store-bought (for topping)
+- Crunchy granola for topping, homemade (see here & here) or store-bought

 * With store-bought almond milk, use an unsweetened brand.